 Packed boxes go to the shipping station.
 Most fulfillment centers have daily pickups by major carriers like FedEx, UPS, and USPS so that they can ship orders on a predictable schedule.
-The carrier takes the order from the fulfillment center to the end customer.
+The carrier delivers the order from the fulfillment center to the end customer.

 Kitting and assembly

 Kitting services allow you to provide just-in-time customization while still outsourcing your fulfillment.
 Kits are collections of items that your customers order together, and some 3PLs (including Red Stag Fulfillment) can pre-package kits, giving each group of products a new SKU.
 Kitting is a particularly vital service for subscription box businesses, but it provides benefits in a variety of situations, including package consolidation to reduce shipping costs.

 Careful inventory management is essential to eCommerce profitability, ensuring that you have enough of each SKU to meet demand without over-ordering stock.
 Your 3PL has broad knowledge from helping many clients and can help you develop a winning inventory strategy.

 Advantages of outsourcing your fulfillment to a 3PL